Amayzing24/Chess/README.md

 ## How To Run

-Either open the jar file (`out/artifacts/hw09_local_temp_jar/hw09_local_temp.jar`) or run the Game.java file (`src/main/java/org/cis120/Game.java`).
+Either open the jar file (`out/artifacts/hw09_local_temp_jar/hw09_local_temp.jar`) or run Game.java (`src/main/java/org/cis120/Game.java`).

 ## Chess AI

+The AI utilizes the minimax algorithm with a search depth of 4 (can be adjusted in `ChessAI.java`).
+Essentially, it looks ahead upto 4 moves, evaluating each board state at the end of each sequence of moves.
+It will then propogate certain moves up the decision tree depending on their score.
+For moves by the current side, it will choose the highest score, and for moves by the opposide side, it will choose the lowest score.

-The game utilizes a minimax AI with alpha-beta pruning to reduce computation time.
-The evaluation function is from https://www.chessprogramming.org/Simplified_Evaluation_Function - it takes into account the material value of a piece and its position on the board.
+The evaluation function takes into account material value of pieces as well as their positions.
+It was taken from [Chess Programming Wiki](https://www.chessprogramming.org/Simplified_Evaluation_Function).